 - Contact the individual that submitted the referral and provide suggestions and ways to appropriately respond to the concerning behavior.

 - Contact the individual of concern directly to provide support.

-- In situations that require immediate action, such as situations where an individual is in immediate threat of harming self or others, the CARE Team may coordinate with CSM Public Safety or local law enforcement to assist in the response.
+- In situations that require immediate action, such as situations where an individual is in immediate threat of harming self or others, the BIT Team may coordinate with CSM Public Safety or local law enforcement to assist in the response.

 - Helping to create a campus culture that supports and cares and looks out for one another

 - Assisting the campus community by developing and implementing education and outreach related to bystander intervention, crisis management, and campus resource promotion

 - Monitoring and assessing activity in the campus community to identify signs or potential threat as early as possible

 - Developing appropriate response plans to situations of distress within the campus community